 You have a 10-server web farm with daily user page views of 500,000.
 The average CPU utilization on each web server instance is 35 percent.
 If your user volume went up to 3M page views, would you have enough resources to still serve up your website?

 Okay, stop counting.
 The answer is yes.
-Increased user load does not equal increased utilization and vice versa.
+Increased user load does not equal increased utilisation and vice versa.
 Many metrics play a role in how your instance handles user load— almost to many to consider.
 The best way to gather metrics is during your peak volume day(s) or even during an outage.
 Yes, I did say outage: while that is a very unpleasant time for your system admins, it is a great time to collect valuable data; during that time you know your infrastructure has reached its limits and what, numbers wise, caused it.

 Remember: private cloud = steady state volume with peaks; public cloud = volume overflow